particle-iot/docs/src/content/hardware/certification/antenna.md

 <sup>1</sup>The Tracker One includes a custom antenna designed for optimal performance with the Tracker One.

-<sup>2</sup>This device originally shipped with one antenna (ANTELEC or ANT-FLXU) however the ANTCW2EA is listed as an alternative.
+<sup>2</sup> This device originally shipped with one antenna (ANTELEC or ANT-FLXU) however the ANTCW2EA is listed as an alternative.
 The ANTCW2EA (or ANTCW2TY) is recommended as most new designs will use this antenna and using this antenna will reduce the number of SKUs you need to stock when building a product at tray quantities.

+<sup>3</sup> The B404X and BRN404X ship with the PARANTC41EA which has the best performance in LTE Cat M1 bands most commonly used in North America, including B12 and B13.
+It is also certified with ANT-FLXU which can be used as an alternative antenna.

 ### Not compatible (cellular)